-- Subscribe to one of those cheap SMS bundles on your preferred mobile phone network.
-Send a text message to your entire phonebook.
+- Send a text message to your entire phonebook.
 Yes, everyone on that contact list, even your grandfather :).
-Tell them that you can offer a certain service e.g. article writing, graphic design, transcription etc – whatever service you are confident you can provide quality in.
+Tell them that you can offer a certain service e.g. article writing, graphic design, transcription, etc – whatever service you are confident you can provide quality in.

 - Do the same thing on WhatsApp.

-- Go to Facebook and create a status update informing your friends that you offer a certain service.
+- Go to Facebook and LinkedIn.
+Create a status update or group post informing your friends that you offer a certain service.
 Tag anyone relevant in your field.
 For example if you are a writer, you can feel free to tag other writers, web designers and graphic designers.
 This is because sometimes these professions cross paths i.e. when one is doing web design, his client may ask him for a good content creator or graphic designer.
 And that’s where you come in.

 - Do the same thing via an email to friends and family all over the world.